typelevel/typelevel.github.com/_posts/2014-02-21-error-handling.md

 `ValidationNel`, which is just a type alias.
-`ValidationNel[E, A]` stands for for `Validation[NonEmptyList[E], A]` – the actual `Validation` will take anything on the left side that is a `Semigroup` –, and `ValidationNel` is provided as a convenience as often times you may want a non-empty list of errors describing the various errors that happened in a function.
+`ValidationNel[E, A]` stands for for `Validation[NonEmptyList[E], A]` – the actual `Validation` will take anything on the left side that is a `Semigroup`, and `ValidationNel` is provided as a convenience as often times you may want a non-empty list of errors describing the various errors that happened in a function.
 However, you can do several interesting things with other semigroups.